CHT2520/intro-tailwind/README.md

 - Test this works.

-  - When you click the 'X', the menu and close icons will be hidden visible and the hamburger icon will be made visible.
+  - When the user clicks the 'X', the menu and close icon will be hidden and the hamburger icon will be made visible.

 - Finally, add a click event handler to the hamburger icon so the user can make them visible again.